Steerable Vision-Language-Action Policies for Embodied Reasoning and Hierarchical Control: Steerable Vision-Language-Action Policies

 \section{Steerable Vision-Language-Action Policies}

 We now introduce Steerable Policies.
 We propose training VLAs on \name{steering commands} that span many abstractions, such as subtasks, motions, or grounded coordinates (\cref{subsec:types-of-steerable-commands}).
 After generating them at scale (\cref{subsec:generating-steerable-commands}), these prompts randomly replace the standard task-level labels used for BC.
 Training on steering commands yields a policy that can execute diverse compositional skills when prompted via a range of modalities (\cref{subsec:oracle-commands}), in contrast to past works that use single steering inputs~\citep{Li25-hamsterhierarchicalactionmodels, Gu23-rttrajectory, Zhang24-sprint}.
-This section solely focuses on training \textit{low-level} Steerable Policies; then, in \cref{sec:high-level-methods}, we discuss how to use these VLAs with \textit{high-level} policies that perform embodied reasoning or apply zero-shot VLM capabilities to choose appropriate steering commands.
+This section solely focuses on training \textit{low-level} Steerable Policies; then, in \cref{sec:high-level-methods}, we discuss how to use these VLAs with \textit{high-level} VLM policies that perform embodied reasoning or in-context learning to choose appropriate steering commands.